Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Add a readiness probe to the YAML configuration of App1.
 - [ ] Use Connection Monitor in Azure Network Watcher.
 - [ ] Use IP flow verify in Azure Network Watcher.

-### You have a multi-tier application that has an Azure Web Apps front end and an Azure SQL Database back end.
-You need to recommend a solution to capture and store telemetry data.
-The solution must meet the following requirements: Support using ad-hoc queries to identify baselines.
-Trigger alerts when metrics in the baseline are exceeded.
-Store application and database metrics in a central location.
-What should you include in the recommendation?

-- [ ] Azure Event Hubs.
-- [ ] Azure SQL Database Intelligent Insights.
-- [ ] Azure Application Insights.
-- [x] Azure Log Analytics.

 ### You have an Azure DevOps organization named Contoso and an Azure subscription.
 The subscription contains an Azure virtual machine scale set named VMSS1 that is configured for autoscaling.
 You use Azure DevOps to build a web app named App1 and deploy App1 to VMSS1.
 App1 is used heavily and has usage patterns that vary on a weekly basis.
 You need to recommend a solution to detect an abnormal rise in the rate of failed requests to App1.
 The solution must minimize administrative effort.
 What should you include in the recommendation?